-One of Julius Francks sons Rolf Franck takes over the company‘s ownership and rebuilds it after the Second Wordl War.
+One of Julius Francks sons, Rolf Franck takes over the company‘s ownership and rebuilds it after World War 2.

-Development of the Ladage & Oelke-Dufflecoat, which stayed just as the original eversince.
+Development of the Ladage & Oelke-Dufflecoat, which has stayed just as the original ever since.

 Transition from bespoke tailoring to made-to-measure tailoring.

 Substantial damage to the building due to a fire in the morning of the 31. december 1989.

 Move of the shops temporary location to the "Neuer Wall 75".

 Death of Rolf Franck.
 Leadership transition to his only son Heinrich Franck.